 In my version of Mexican Corn on the cob, I use sour cream and Mexican Parmesan cheese.
 Personally, I am not a fan of Mayo because it contains eggs.
 Vegetarian Mayo still has a long way to go before it can be called Mayo.

 I don’t have a grill or a gas stove.
 So, it was definitely a challenge to “grill” the corn on an electric stove.
 So, if you have a cast iron skillet, use it to grill the corn on an electric stove.

-Serve the Mexican Corn on the Cob immediately.
+How Do you make Mexican Corn on the Cob